MichaelBaynon/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+Proptypes defines the type and which props are needed.
+Most notably typechecking is gonna either detect bugs or stop them from happening in the first place.

 - [ ] Describe a life-cycle event in React?

+A life-cycle event is whats happening under the hood.
+Essentially the components stages of life.
+People equat  mounting to birth, updating to growing up, and unmounting to death.

 - [ ] Explain the details of a Higher Order Component?

+HOC are valuable because they are reusable logic.
+HOCs receive a component as an argument and return a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+css stylesheet - my personal favorite most simple in my opinion because you dont need other code just to detect read and implement this code. inline styling - you are literally gonna do the styling right there i feel this method my be quickest yet can probaly get disorganzid quite quick styled components - react library that allows you to right the 'css' right there in the js file a little more confusing at first but pretty well organized

 ## Project Setup